Wythenshawe Bus Garage: History

-Originally designed to garage 100 double-decker buses, the building on its completion was immediately commandeered by the Ministry of Aircraft Production for work associated with the building and repair of Avro Lancaster bombers in support of Britain’s Second World War efforts.
+Originally designed to garage a hundred double-decker buses, the building on its completion was immediately commandeered by the Ministry of Aircraft Production for work associated with the building and repair of Avro Lancaster bombers in support of Britain's Second World War efforts.

 On its return to Manchester Corporation use in 1946, the building was known as Northenden garage.
 It housed buses used mainly on routes linking the city centre and the large Wythenshawe housing estate, also on three serving Gatley and Styal, the Sale Moor and Brooklands districts of Sale, and Baguley and the Timperley district of Altrincham.

-The building is now in private ownership and is used for car parking.
+In the late 20th century, the building transferred to private ownership and is used for car parking.